HuyTheKiller/Sagatro/README.md

 🎮 **About**
 **Sagatro** brings classic fairy tale elements into the world of **Balatro**!
-From whimsical Jokers to enchanting booster packs, this mod reimagines the game with storybook charm.
+Immerse yourself with **Story Mode** - a unique twist to gameplay that allows you to traverse the world full of storybook characters and one-of-a-kind mechanics.

 ---